omjunior/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Training

 The data was split into mini batches of size 128, and run over 20 epochs with a learning rate of 0.0003.
+The optimizer used was AdamOptimizer.
+These hyperparameters were empirically chosen.
+Especially, a lower enough learning rate was chosen so the accuracy could achieve better values, and the number of epochs was defined by observing a very low gain at the final epochs.
+I did not try many other batch sizes or any other optimizer.

 Other hyperparameters used include the alpha for Leaky ReLUs of 0.2, a beta for regularization of 0.01 and drop keep of 0.67.

 These values were tuned by training the network over the training set and evaluating accuracy on the validation set.